ovaleanu/kubernetes/docs/kubefed_contrail.md

   Normal  UpdateInCluster  3m7s  federateddeployment-controller  Updating Deployment "kubefed-test/nginx-deployment" in cluster "contrail-2"
 ```

-Now I will create a service and then federated.
+Now I will create a service and then federate it.
 Starting from a simple service yaml file, I am going to generate the FederatedService similar with FederatedDeployment.

 ```
 $ cat nginx-svc.yaml